-I don’t know about you but I’ve been working from home so long it’s become blurred with sheltering in place.
-I used to have this routine that involved doing my hair, putting on makeup, and getting completely dressed for work, heels, and all (I love a cute shoe).
+I don’t know about you but I’ve been working from home so long that it’s become blurred with sheltering in place.
+I used to have this routine that involved doing my hair, putting on makeup, and getting completely dressed for work, heels, and all (I love cute shoes).
 Now I dress from the waist up one to two days a week, maybe.

 I’ll be honest when the pandemic first hit I was happy to stay home.
 Work was non-stop and intense.
-I’m pretty sure I was working sixty-plus hours a week, getting little sleep, eating the wrong foods on-the-go.
+I’m pretty sure I was working sixty-plus hours a week, getting little sleep, and eating the wrong foods on the go.
 So, those first two weeks, I literally did nothing.

 Needless to say, sheltering in place has us all home with plenty of time to think and deal with ourselves, family, friends, insecurities, and whatnot, which can be a lot to work through for some people, might be a little depressing and, if you’re not careful, can take you down a dark rabbit hole.

 In an effort to keep my canvas lit like a Thomas Kinkade painting, I’ve been spending more time in prayer (maybe that’s meditation for you), enjoying quality family time, game nights, baking, journaling, writing, and laughing.

 However, I’ve been closed off from the rest of the world, and haven’t wanted to share much on social media, especially no pictures of myself which for me is lonesome.
 I like interacting with people.
 In the spirit of Christmas, I decided to get completely dressed (minus the heels), do makeup and all, go out for a few hours, snap a few photos and make a couple of posts.

 I could have taken images of me in my pajamas.
 I might do so later but I needed a change.
 You see, I realized I was in need of some serious self-care because during this pandemic I’m still putting everyone and everything else before myself(the wife/mom life is no joke).
 For me self-care was getting up, getting dressed, and getting out.